whitneyburton/portfolios/students/1605/trent-whitinger/mod2.md

 ### 1. Feature Completeness

-* 3: All features defined in the assignment are correctly implemented
+* Score 4: All features defined in the assignment are correctly implemented

 ###  2. Views

 * 3: Views make use of layout(s), partials and helpers, but some logic leaks through

 ### 3. Controllers

-* Score:
+* Score: 3

 ### 4. Models

-* Score:
+* Score: 4

 ### 5. Testing

-* 3:
+* Score: 3

 ### 6. Usability

-* 3: Project is highly usable, but needs more polish before it'd be customer-ready
+* Score: 3 Project is highly usable, but needs more polish before it'd be customer-ready

 ### 7. Workflow

-* Score:
+* Score:  4